Trusted Personal Bankruptcy Assistance

 - Stops wage garnishments and protects some of your assets

-- Provides for credit counselling to prepare you for a stronger financial future
+- Provides for credit counseling to prepare you for a stronger financial future

 - Your assets are given to the trustee, except for certain assets that you are allowed to keep